What does git checkout origin do?

 N.B.
 I’m assuming that you didn’t change Git’s default names for original

-).
+remote (origin) and default branch (master).
 If you did, everything I say

 here remains valid, but you’ll have to substitute your preferred names for the